We sorely miss our old buddy Picnik...but have you visited your new BBFF PicMonkey?

 You can use this post's simple tutorial to also create your own bloggy buttons!

-To make your image small enough to be a button just begin with a blank collage and resize it to the button size you want, such as 150x150 etc.
+To make your image small enough to be a button just begin with a blank collage (PicMonkey now has blank pallets available on their site, you can create a custom size as needed) and resize it to the button size you want, such as 150x150 etc.

 Check out our new tutorial on How To Make Your Blog Posts Pinteresting Using PicMonkey